- Request Information

 - Tuition and Fees

 - Financial Aid

 Minnesota Transfer Curriculum

 Minnesota State Colleges and Universities (MnSCU) have developed a common general education curriculum called the Minnesota General Education Transfer Curriculum or MnTC.
 Completion of all or part of defined 40 credits, distributed among ten goal areas, at one institution enables a student to transfer lower-division general education coursework to any Minnesota public college or university.
-The Associate in Arts Degree (AA Degree) of 60 credits is the transfer degree which includes the entire MnTC and will satisfy general education requirements for graduation from the University of Minnesota and Minnesota State Colleges and Universities.
+The Associate of Arts Degree/Minnesota Transfer Curriculum (AA Degree) of 60 credits is the transfer degree which includes the entire MnTC and will satisfy general education requirements for graduation from the University of Minnesota and Minnesota State Colleges and Universities.
 Other private and out-of-state colleges and universities also accept in transfer the completion of Hibbing's MnTC or AA Degree, including Augsburg College, College of St. Scholastica, Concordia University-St. Paul, and University of Wisconsin-River Falls.

 The MnTC is shared among all Minnesota two- and four-year public colleges and universities to support the transfer of coursework and credits in general education.
 Goals and competencies include:

 Completing 40 credits and satisfying 1 to 10 goal areas

 - Mathematical/Logical Reasoning

 - History and the Social and Behavioral Sciences